shantel1111/password-generator/README.md

 - 🔣 Include symbols
 - 📏 Adjustable password length using a slider and strength indicator
 - 🎯 Instant password generation with a click
-- ⚠️ Error handling if no options are selectedf 5 matching colors with hex codes
+- ⚠️ Error handling if no options are selected
 - 📋 “Copy to Clipboard” button for convenience

 ---